Kelgnm/voice_image_quality/README.md

 ```
 - `Opens a window displaying the reconstructed image`
 - `Speak into the microphone to increase the number of N value, making the image more detailed`
-- `The image that i used for this project is called hate.png (from the series Space King), but you can change it in the code`

 ## Configuration